 We use CSS and the CSP to perform certain operational functions associated with issuing and managing certificates on our behalf, including data acceptance, issuance support, bond administration and the production of disclosure.
-See "RISK FACTORS-RISKS RELATING TO OPERATIONAL FAILURE-A failure in our operational systems or infrastructure, or those of third parties, could materially adversely affect our business, cause financial losses or impair liquidity in the Supers certificates."
+See "RISK FACTORS-RISKS RELATING TO OPERATIONAL FAILURE-A failure in our operational systems or infrastructure, or those of third parties, could materially adversely affect our business, cause financial losses or impair liquidity in the Supers certificates" and "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT- The COVID-19 pandemic may adversely affect the performance or market value of the Supers certificates; the effect could be materially greater than we currently anticipate."